Xnk0314/llm_log_pipeline/README.md

 # LLM Log Pipeline

-**LLM Log Processor** is a containerized Go-based service that uses an LLM (e.g., Meta LLaMA 3.1 Instruct, 8B) to automatically analyze and summarize backend logs.
+**LLM Log Pipeline** is a containerized Go-based service that uses an LLM (e.g., Meta LLaMA 3.1 Instruct, 8B) to automatically analyze and summarize backend logs.
 It ingests logs through RabbitMQ, processes them with a large language model, and stores insights in a PostgreSQL database for future reference or visualization.

 ---